-“We thoroughly researched the health-related references in this article, but this is not meant to be a medical advise.
+“We thoroughly researched the health-related references in this article, but this is not meant to be medical advise.
 We also consulted our doctor about what to do best.
 These are our own experiences on how we dealt with Covid-19, our circumstances are different from yours.
 Please consult your doctor regarding your health.”

 It was March 12, 2020 when the government announced the first lockdown in Austria.
-We weren’t given a specific timeframe how long and as good citizens, we followed protocol.
+We weren’t given a specific timeframe how long it would last, but as good citizens, we followed protocol.
 We waited for it to be lifted but only extension after extension came.
 Schools were fast to act on decisions about staying home for online classes, companies also complied, so did hotels and restaurant-owners.
 We were happy campers in its literal sense – we love being at home even when we’re doing our jobs or schoolworks. ^_^ We also have more time to strengthen our spirituality, in effect our positive attitude to this pandemic.

 In June 2020 the lockdown was finally lifted, albeit with a lot of restrictions – which was totally okay.
 We only managed to visit a nearby town (Laxenburg) that summer as flying was strictly restricted.
 Thankfully, none of us nor our close friends have contracted the virus by then.